spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 4. For **Provider URL**, type `https://` and then the FQDN corresponding to the value that you used for MY\_DISCOVERY\_DOMAIN in the YAML files.
 The AWS identity provider queries the SPIRE OIDC Discovery document at this URL.

 5. For **Audience**, type `mys3`.
 The SPIRE Agent presents this string to AWS when authenticating to the Amazon S3 bucket.

-Click **Next Step**.
+6. Click **Next Step**.
 AWS verifies access to the Provider URL after you click the button and displays an error if it is inaccessible.
 If this occurs, ensure that the DNS is properly configured for public access to the SPIRE OIDC Discovery document endpoint (Provider URL).

 6. Verify the information on the **Verify Provider Information** page and if OK, click **Create**.

 ## Create an AWS IAM Policy

-Create the following simple AWS IAM policy that governs access to the S3 bucket used in this tutorial.
+The following simple AWS IAM policy governs access to the S3 bucket used in this tutorial.
 In the next section, you will associate this policy with an IAM role.

 1. Navigate to the AWS [Identity and Access Management (IAM) page](https://console.aws.amazon.com/iam/home#/home), logging in if necessary.